 This video from Lowe’s Home Improvement explains the installation process using vinyl planks.

-Carpeting is the quintessential choice for many styles of master bedrooms.
+Carpeting is the quintessential choice for many styles of primary bedrooms.
 It offers warmth, a soft walking surface, and an endless variety of choices to fit any decor.
 It is often less expensive than hardwood or other flooring options.
-Perhaps one of its greatest advantages is that it deadens noise, a definite positive for a master bedroom.
+Perhaps one of its greatest advantages is that it deadens noise, a definite positive for a primary bedroom.

 Carpets differ in the way that they are made.
 You’ll find woven, nonwoven, and tufted types of carpet.
 Materials also vary from luxurious wool to practical cotton as well as an array of synthetic materials.
 Key features to consider are the durability of the fiber and stain resistance.
 Generally speaking, natural fibers will stain more readily than synthetic ones.